cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

+The process for the second shape key is identical except it only move two of the inner vertices.

 ![add-shape-key-2](..\images\shape-key-motion-graphic-bpy\add-shape-key-2v2.png)

 ## Add Keyframes

 Before adding the keyframes, I set the render frame rate as well the start and end frames for the scene.
+The frame rate is stored at `bpy.context.scene.render.fps`.

+The start and end frames are stored in `bpy.data.scenes['Scene'].frame_start` and `bpy.data.scenes['Scene'].frame_end` respectively.

+The shape keys for the plane are stored in `bpy.context.selected_objects[0].data.shape_keys`.
+Individual shape keys can be accessed with ``bpy.context.selected_objects[0].data.shape_keys.key_blocks[index]`.

 The helper function I made makes it a lot easier to manage keyframes as it lets me organize the updates sequentially.
 All the values and target frames can be stored in lists.

 ![add-keyframes](..\images\shape-key-motion-graphic-bpy\add-keyframes.png)